cerebral/cerebral/packages/docs/content/concepts/03_composition.en.md

 ```

 ### Compose
 You have already seen examples of composition.
-Defining a signal is composition by default.
+Defining a signal is really composing actions.

 ```js
 [